 The Bottom Line: Fezzari Shafer Elite Ekar Build

-The Shafer has all the trappings of a modern road bike.
+The Shafer has all the trappings of a modern gravel bike.
 It doesn’t break any molds (Monoform carbon aside) in the frame’s attributes — with dropped stays, internal routing and a stiff/responsive carbon layup just like everyone else.
 The frameset does look great and the entire package comes together well and rides wonderfully on the roughest terrain.
 It’s not as nimble as the racier gravel bikes on the market, but it hits the middle of the market head-on with an instantly-likable ride quality and calm demeanor.

 Buy Now: Available from Fezzari.com